fraunhoferportugal/pymdma/README.md

 > **Note:** The previous commands install the components from the base of the repository.
 If you are in another directory, you should replace `.` with the path to the repository's base.

-For a minimal installation, you can install the package without CUDA support by forcing pip to install torch from the CPU index with the `extra-index-url` command.
+For a minimal installation, you can install the package without CUDA support by forcing pip to install torch from the CPU index with the `--find-url` command.

 ## 2. Execution Examples
 The package provides a CLI interface for automatically evaluating folder datasets.
 You can also import the metrics for a specific modality and use them in your code.